rlrlaa123/rlrlaa123.github.io/_posts/2017-03-21-First Post-about this blog.md

 ---
 layout: page
-title: Dashboard
+title: First post
 subtitle: Everything about my programming
 ---

-I'm starting to post everything I studied and learned about programming:
+###I'm starting to post everything I studied and learned about programming
- - Since it's beginning, I won't classify anything but will separate it to look better when it increases
+Definately need sometime to get used to writing posts, documenting in MarkDown and even Git.
+However, mostly with coding...